arfajarsetiaji/prettier-config/README.md

   npm install --save-dev --save-exact prettier @arfajarsetiaji/prettier-config
 ```

-3. Use it in your project
+3. Use it in your project.

-a.
-If you don't need to override it, reference it in your package.json.
+  - If you don't need to override it, just reference it in your package.json.

 ```json
 {